 The Contractor shall have a process to report MM data and management activities through the Contractor's MM Committee.
-The Contractor's MM Committee shall utilize the "plan, do, study, act Plan, Do, Study, Act (PDSA) cycle to analyze the data, identify trends, make recommendations for action and improvement, monitor the effectiveness of actions and report these findings back to the MM Committee for review, actions and ongoing process improvement.
+The Contractor's MM Committee shall utilize the Plan, Do, Study, Act (PDSA) cycle to analyze the data, identify trends, make recommendations for action and improvement, monitor the effectiveness of actions and report these findings back to the MM Committee for review, actions and ongoing process improvement.